cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

     }
 }
 ```
 Now we have a basic event that can be used to set the counter value.
-We need to create the script that will listen for the event and update the UI and the script that will send the event when the button is pressed.
+Next, we need to create the scripts that will listen for the event and update the UI, and the script that will send the event when the button is pressed.

 ## Listening For The Event
 1. Create a new MonoBeheiviour and open it in your editor.